daybaryour/dividedChatInterface/README.md

-# NodeAngular

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.3.0.

-## Description
-This project is a qick getting started application for angular projects on a node server
+# 2 sided chat interface

+This project is simple two sided conversational interface, on the left is the chat, while on the right is other information

+Inspiration is as drawn from IBM's hiring platform, the 2 sided interface Template from Codrops Grid Item Animation Layout https://tympanus.net/codrops/2015/04/15/grid-item-animation-layout/

+Also Ife thanks for redrawing my attention to what could be done

+Project was built on angular cli, Express and nodeJs

-## Prerquisites
+## Pre-requisites
 You must have angular cli installed

 ## Getting started
-Clone repository
+Clone this repository,
+    run `npm install` to install modules
-    run `ng build` to build the project run `npm start`
+    run `ng build` to build the project run `npm start` to start running on an express server

+Go to `localhost:3000` to view your application

+## Contributions
+Contributions are very much welcome, looking forward to them.
+Thanks in advance